tgchacko/Movie-Recommender/README.md

 ### Recommendation Techniques

-- **Simple Recommender** - IMDB Weighted Rating: Uses a formula to calculate weighted ratings based on average rating, number of votes, and a minimum vote threshold.
+- **Simple Recommender - IMDB Weighted Rating**: Uses a formula to calculate weighted ratings based on average rating, number of votes, and a minimum vote threshold.

-- **Simple Recommender** - Trending Movies: Recommends trending movies based on popularity.
+- **Simple Recommender - Trending Movies**: Recommends trending movies based on popularity.

 - **Content-Based Filtering**:
 1) **Overview Based**: Recommends movies based on plot similarity using TF-IDF and cosine similarity.
 TF-IDF (Term Frequency-Inverse Document Frequency) is a statistical measure used to evaluate the importance of a word in a document relative to a collection of documents.